How many positions do you have available?

 Do you require clinical experience in the US?

-Yes, we require supervised clinical experience of at least one month in the United States along with reference letters from the site supervisors.
-Although it is preferable, we do not require that the experience be in psychiatry.
+Yes, we require supervised clinical experience of at least two-months in psychiatry in the United States along with reference letters from your supervising attending.